JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 ### Quiz
 Test your knowledge!
 (Multiple Choices can be true) <br>
-What are examples of automated decisionmaking processes?
+What are examples of automated decision-making processes?

 - [[x]] A customer service chatbot that provides predefined responses based on user queries
 - [[ ]] A weather forecasting system that updates daily based on data from meteorological stations
 - [[x]] An AI system that approves or denies loans without human oversight
 - [[ ]] A recommendation engine that suggests products based on purchase history

-What are risks associated with automated decisionmaking?
+What are risks associated with automated decision-making?

 - [[ ]] Automated tasks are prone to making mistakes in routine processes
 - [[ ]] Automation increases data processing speed which can overwhelm users
-- [[ ]] Automation is more expensive than manual decisionmaking
+- [[ ]] Automation is more expensive than manual decision-making
 - [[x]] An automated system might lack the context to make correct decisions

-What preventative measures should be taken to avoid problems with automated decisionmaking?
+What preventative measures should be taken to avoid problems with automated decision-making?

-- [[ ]] Only automating simple processes that dont involve critical decisionmaking
+- [[ ]] Only automating simple processes that don't involve critical decision-making
 - [[x]] Creating a transparent and understandable system
 - [[ ]] Only automating processes with minimal risk factors
-- [[x]] Considering wheter the process should be automated at all
+- [[x]] Considering whether the process should be automated at all

 ## Danger of misuse